MAZICM/AI-ATAR/README.md

 - Roboflow for dataset

 ## User Reviews
 > "I've been using this forest fire detection system for a while now, and it has significantly improved our response time to potential fire outbreaks.
 The accuracy and real-time detection capabilities are impressive."
+(Review Example)
-> — John Doe, Forest Ranger
+> — John Doe, Forest Ranger (Reviewer name , username Example)